Here, a practical guide to the most impractical purchase you'll ever make.

 Like my old man, I've just assumed that I would some day get a sports car to call my own.
-Recently, I've been thinking that if I do it right, "someday" could occur in April 2016.
+Recently, I've been thinking that if I do it right, "someday" could occur in the near future.

 So, for those of you like me who would enjoy the DIY of it – the reading and the research, the chatting with enthusiasts and mechanics, the tire-kicking and the door-slamming, maybe even working with the minor oily bits, here is the practical way to make one of the most impractical purchases you'll ever make.
 (For those readers less keen on the grease-stained aspect of sports-car ownership, I refer you to a new or used Mazda Miata – it boasts the driving experience of a true roadster with the affordability and reliability of a Japanese econobox.
 It is brilliant!
 Look, too, at the Honda S5000.)

 The best time to buy the perfect summer car is autumn or winter when current owners have enjoyed their summer fling and now, practicality requires they sell – usually reluctantly.
 Any mechanical or bodywork can be done over the winter to bring it to optimal condition.
 It will be in your driveway and ready to roll as our salt-encrusted streets are rinsed clean by April showers.